20th July 2021

 What are dental implants made of?

-They’re crafted from metal and porcelain.
+The dental implants are crafted from metal and the tooth implant from porcelain.
 These two parts fit together perfectly to create a new tooth.
 As you might expect from these materials, the result is sturdy and dependable.

 Do tooth implants look fake?